Skip to content

 Deploying Vascular Inbox

 The examples below show how to run Vascular Inbox with PostgreSQL, required environment variables, and your license file.
-Include Envoy when using the React or React Native web SDKs (see Envoy proxy for web SDKs).
+Include Envoy when using React or React Native web SDKs, or when SDKs authenticate with your own service before Vascular Inbox (see Vascular Inbox with Envoy).

 Database and required environment variables